Data Source & Purpose of Data Analysis

 #Prepare a dataset to inspect geographic data

-lc_dataset <- select(new_dataset, 'ride_id', 'start_station_name', 'end_station_name', 'member_casual')
+lc_dataset <- select(new_dataset, 'ride_id', 'start_station_name', 'end_station_name', 'member_casual')2.2 Organize and Clean Data

 - Convert the date columns from character to date type.